Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     trainer = Trainer(accelerator='ddp', gpus=4, plugins=[plugin])
     trainer.fit(model)

-To run the example, you will need Bolts.
-Install with  ``pip install pytorch-lightning-bolts``

 We provide a minimal example of Sequential Model Parallelism using a convolutional model training on cifar10, split onto GPUs `here <https://github.com/PyTorchLightning/pytorch-lightning/tree/master/pl_examples/basic_examples/conv_sequential_example.py>`_.
+To run the example, you will to install `Bolts <https://github.com/PyTorchLightning/pytorch-lightning-bolts>`_.
+Install with ``pip install pytorch-lightning-bolts``.

 When running the Sequential Model Parallelism example on 2 GPUS we achieve these memory savings.